David-OConnor/stm32-hal/README.md

 practical uses.
 The freedom to choose the right MCU for each project, without changing code bases.

+Both DMA (Direct Memory Access) and non-DMA APIs and examples are provided.
+DMA APIs provide faster and more efficient operations, while non-DMA APIs are simpler, and are compatible with `embedded-hal`.

 ## Getting started
 Review the [syntax overview example](https://github.com/David-OConnor/stm32-hal/tree/main/examples/syntax_overview) for example uses of many of this library's features.
 Copy and paste its whole folder (It's set up